 Please note this information reflects changes resulting from revisions to Plan-S made in late May 2019 following consultation.

-Further information and guidance will be provided in due course in advance of the policy's introduction.
+Further details and guidance will be provided in due course in advance of the policy's introduction; commencing with information sessions to Research Centres being provided from Autumn 2019.

 Researchfish is a Research Outcomes System designed to enable researchers to report once across multiple funders, and re-use their data.
 It has a simple one-click environment for adding research outcomes to be stored and/or attributed to an award.
 A researcher, or one of their delegates, can add, edit and delete entries, and attribute entries to awards they hold or to one of their CV’s held in the Researchfish portal.